austin-christian-university/apex-dev/README.md

 ## 📄 License

-This project is part of the ACU Apex Student Development Platform.
+This project is part of the ACU Blueprint Student Development Platform.